hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 You can imagine a KeyValueSource as a bigger `java.util.Iterator` implementation.
 Whereas most methods are required to be implemented `getAllKeys` is optional to implement.
-If implementation is able to gather all keys upfront it should be implemented and `isAllKeysSupported` must return true, that way on Job configured KeyPredicates are able to be evaluated upfront before sending them to the cluster otherwise they are serialized and transfered as well to be evaluated at execution time.
+If implementation is able to gather all keys upfront it should be implemented and `isAllKeysSupported` must return true, that way Job configured KeyPredicates are able to be evaluate keys upfront before sending them to the cluster.
+Otherwise they are serialized and transfered as well to be evaluated at execution time.

-As shown in the example above he abstract KeyValueSource class provides a number of static methods to easily wrap Hazelcast data structures into already by Hazelcast provided KeyValueSource implementations.
+As shown in the example above the abstract KeyValueSource class provides a number of static methods to easily wrap Hazelcast data structures into already by Hazelcast provided KeyValueSource implementations.
 The data structures generics are inherited into the resulting KeyValueSource instance.
-For data structures like IList or ISet the key type is always String and the value while mapping is the data structures name whereas the value type and value itself are inherited from the IList or ISet itself.
+For data structures like IList or ISet the key type is always String.
+While mapping the key is the data structures name whereas the value type and value itself are inherited from the IList or ISet itself.

 ```java